 Deforestation is responsible for about 20% of global warming.
 Reforestation is a critical part of the solution.
 Planting trees:

-• Controls flooding by minimising runoff & topsoil loss
+Controls flooding by minimizing runoff & topsoil loss

-The Evolved Traveler will donate 1% of gross revenue on every trip booked towards reforestation at $1.00 per tree.
-For example, a $25,000 trip would allow us to plant 250 trees in our guests’ name.
+The Evolved Traveler donates 1% of gross revenue on every trip booked toward reforestation at $1.00 per tree.
+For example, a $25,000 trip would allow us to plant 250 trees in our guests’ names.

 Global Wildlife Conservation

 The mission of Global Wildlife Conservation (GWC) is to protect endangered species and habitats through science-based field action.
-Their global efforts, in collaboration with many committed individuals and organizations, target species and ecosystems at imminent risk of disappearing forever to ensure that they not only survive, but thrive, for the benefit of nature and society.
-They see biodiversity loss not as a necessary outcome of continued industrial and technological advancement, but rather, envision a world where the full value of natural resources will be understood to have its roots in our planet’s unique biodiversity and managed sustainability.
+Their global efforts, in collaboration with many committed individuals and organizations, target species and ecosystems at imminent risk of disappearing forever to ensure that they not only survive but thrive, for the benefit of nature and society.
+They do not believe biodiversity loss is a necessary outcome of continued industrial and technological advancement, but rather, envision a world where the full value of natural resources is understood to have its roots in our planet’s unique biodiversity and managed sustainability.